Tamimjabr/my-pwd-b3/src/components/my-nickname/README.md

 # &lt;my-nickname&gt;
-A webcomponent that enable the user to choose a nickname to do the quiz with, the nickname will be reused between attempts until the user choose to change it.
+A webcomponent that enable the user to choose a nickname (to use for chat app in our case), the nickname will be reused between sessions and will be stored in the localStorage in the browser until the user choose to change it.

 ## Attributes